Praqma/JenkinsAsCodeReference/README.md

 chown -R 1000:1000 $HOME/jenkins-backup
 ```

 * Make sure that you have `$HOME/.ssh` directory with the ssh keys for the user that can access GitHub or your own Git hosting.
 Docker compose will mount `$HOME/.ssh` to the Jenkins master container so it can create default credentials from it.
+If you don't want that to happen then remove `credentials` closures that takes info from `/var/jenkins_home/.ssh` from [jenkins.properties](https://github.com/Praqma/JenkinsAsCodeReference/blob/master/dockerizeit/master/jenkins.properties) file.

 #### First start
 Step into the dockerizeit directory and run docker compose.
 Important!
 If you run docker compose from the different directory then make sure to use -p dockerizeit option for the docker compose.
 There are scripts that rely on  services to be called dockerizeit_jmaster_1 and etc.